Adam-GlickWhatever Happened to those Solar-Thermal Water Heaters we used to see on Peoples’ Roofs?

 Why PV + heat pumps won the roof war

-• One roof, many jobs: PV solar cells turn the roof into a universal energy plant—power for hot water, HVAC, EV charging, everything.
+• One panel technology, many jobs: PV solar cells turn the roof into a universal energy plant—power for hot water, HVAC, EV charging, everything.
 That flexibility beat single-purpose thermal collectors.
 (REN21 GSR 2024)

 • Costs & contractors: PV benefited from massive scale, simpler financing, and a rapidly expanding installer base since the 2000’s.
 Thermal often faced higher relatively installed costs and maintenance costs – and then, fewer service providers.
 (GBA: Why Aren’t Solar Water Heaters More Popular?)